riboviz/riboviz/docs/developer-guide.md

 * `.h5`: compare HDF5 files for equality, using `h5diff`.
 * `.ht2`: compare HISAT2 file sizes for equality.
 * `.pdf`: compare PDF file sizes for equality.
-* `.sam`: compare SAM files for equality, including:
+* `.sam`: compare sorted SAM files for equality, including:
   - Category, version, compression, description.
   - Header values for all but "PG".
   - Reference numbers, names and lengths.
   - Reads.
+  - SAM files are expected to be sorted by leftmost coordinate position.
 * `.tsv`: compare tab-separated (TSV) files for exact equality.

 ---